moraes/tipfy/docs/source/api/configuration.rst

 Let's show an example on how to configure two modules, ``tipfy`` itself and our internationalization extension, ``tipfy.ext.i18n``.
-First, we **enable** the i18n extension in ``tipfy`` configuration adding a hook for it.
+First, we **enable** the i18n extension in ``tipfy`` configuration adding it to the extensions list.
 Then we set the default locale to `pt_BR` and the default timezone to `America/Sao_Paulo`.
 Pretty easy, see:

 **config.py**